open-data-fabric/open-data-fabric/open-data-fabric.md

 - Financial data
 - Healthcare data
 - Scientific data
-- As well as any other data used for decision making
+- As well as any other data used for decision-making

 This specification does not target very high volume sources like IoT and sensor data where infinite retention of the entire history may be cost-prohibitive.
 We do, however, hope to shift the mindset of the data science community towards thinking about such cases as **design compromises**.
 Routine data loss should no longer be our default mode of operations.